On your Giving > Funds page, you will be able to set up your fund structure to match the goals of your organization.

 Setting up Funds

-By default, all newly created funds will be unpublished to ensure it doesn't go live before it's ready.
-Once you're ready to publish a fund, just hover over the series of dots on the left of the fund name to click and drag the fund up to the Published area.
+By default, all newly created funds will be unpublished to ensure it doesn't go live before they're ready.
+Once you're ready to publish a fund, hover over the series of dots on the left of the fund name to click and drag the fund up to the Published area.
+Funds can be rearranged using the same click-and-drag method.

 Setting up Sub-funds